“My first film was a Russian film called Hello, The Entrance is Forbidden.

 Now Playing on Screen360:

 At Screen360.tv, we work with films as tools to prompt reflection, empathy, communication and joy in learning.
-Isn't that what they're supposed to be?
+Isn't that what they're made for?
 Not historically and not always.
-Many hold that cinema is only to entertain or to help us escape, not to help us think.
-One indie filmmaker in particular was branded as a "message" filmmaker and I'm rediscovering the startling relevance of his work today.
-Stanley Kramer (active 1933-97) recognized the power of cinema in support of social impact because those were the stories that moved him.
+Many hold that cinema is only to entertain or to help us escape, not to help us think or create new knowledge.
+We hope you join us on Screen360.tv to not only escape to unknown places and be entertained with discovery but also to understand more about how we learn, especially through the abundance of good cinema, past, present and future from around the globe.